 The first record of a public place serving coffee dates back to 1475.
-Kiva Han was the name of the first coffee shop, located in the Turkish city of Constantinople (now Istanbul).
+Kiva Han was the name of the first coffee shop.
+It was located in the Turkish city of Constantinople (now Istanbul).

 Vienna was invaded by the Turkish army, who left many bags of coffee behind when they fled the city.
 Franz Georg Kolschitzky claimed the coffee as the spoils of war and opened a coffee house.
 Apparently, he had lived in Turkey and was the only person who recognized the value in the beans.
-He introduced the idea of filtering coffee, as well as the softening the brew with milk and sugar.
+He introduced the idea of filtering coffee, as well as softening the brew with milk and sugar.
 The beverage was quite a hit, and when coffee houses also started serving sweet pastries and other confectionery treats, their popularity exploded.

 Coffee establishments continued to spread, with the first one opening up in Britain in 1652.
 Though its popularity was growing in Europe, the idea arrived in England again from Turkey.
-An English merchant who dealt in Turkish goods (such as coffee) had two of his servants leave him, to go into business for themselves.
+An English merchant who dealt in Turkish goods (including coffee) had two of his servants leave him, to go into business for themselves.
 "The Turk's Head" coffee house was born.

 It was in an English coffee house that the word "tips" was first used for gratuities.
 A jar with a sign reading, "To Insure Prompt Service" sat on the counter.
 You put a coin in the jar to be served quickly.

-From there, the idea spread further through Europe.
-Italy in 1654 and then Paris in 1672.
+From there, the idea spread further through Europe; Italy in 1654 and then Paris in 1672.
 Germany embraced the coffee house for the first time in 1673.

 When America was colonized, the coffee house was quick to follow.
-The role of the American coffee house was the same as those in England: the hotspots for the business community.
+The role of the American coffee house was the same as those in England: hotspots for the business community.
 The Tontine Coffee House (1792) in New York was the original location for the New York Stock Exchange because so much business was conducted there.

-Tim Hortons of Canada is a good example of a popular coffee shop that has somewhat transcended the basic 'diner' and though they serve a wide menu of food, they are known across the country for their excellent coffee.
-Even so, I wouldn't class them as a coffee house because they don't serve espresso or any espresso-based drinks.
+Tim Hortons of Canada is a good example of a popular coffee shop that has somewhat transcended the basic "diner."
+Though they serve a wide menu of food, they are known across the country for their excellent coffee.
+Even so, most people wouldn't class them as a coffee house because for quite some time they didn't serve espresso or any espresso-based drinks.

 And who could forget the most popular and wide-spread coffee house of them all, Starbucks?
-They opened their first store in 1971, in Seattle and have taken the world by storm with more than 8,000 locations.
+They opened their first store in 1971 in Seattle and have taken the world by storm with more than 8,000 locations.